jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > It is not good for a man to be cognizant of his physical and spiritual mechanisms.
 Complete knowledge reveals limits to human possibilities and the less a man is by nature in his purposes, the lees he can tolerate limits.
 >
 >__--- Stanislaw Lem, Fiasco__

+> The fact that you are not happy has nothing to do with what you have or don't have. the fact that you are not happy is your  life doesn't match the way you think it should be.
+And you have some idea how you think it should be.
+>

 ## Sayings